junxit/us-congress-bills-114/bill.md

 - **(a)** *Establishment* The NOAA Science Advisory Board shall continue to maintain a standing working group named the Environmental Information Services Working Group (in this section referred to as the “Working Group”) to—
   - **(1)** provide advice for prioritizing weather research initiatives at NOAA to produce real improvement in weather forecasting;
   - **(2)** provide advice on existing or emerging technologies or techniques that can be found in private industry or the research community that could be incorporated into forecasting at NWS to improve forecasting skill;
-  - **(3)** identify opportunities to improve communications between weather forecasters, Federal, State, local, tribal, and other emergency management personnel, and the public; and to improve communications and partnerships among NOAA and the private and academic sectors; and
+  - **(3)** identify opportunities to improve communications between weather forecasters, Federal, State, local, and tribal emergency management personnel, and the public; and to improve communications and partnerships among NOAA and the private and academic sectors; and
   - **(4)** address such other matters as the Science Advisory Board requests of the Working Group.
 - **(b)** *Composition*
   - **(1)** *In General* The Working Group shall be composed of leading experts and innovators from all relevant fields of science and engineering including atmospheric chemistry, atmospheric physics, meteorology, hydrology, social science, risk communications, electrical engineering, and computer sciences.
 In carrying out this section, the Working Group may organize into subpanels.